UPPS 03.01.05 - University Income Recognition and Associated Cash-Handling Procedures

 PROCEDURES FOR ACCEPTING CREDIT CARDS AND OTHER ELECTRONIC FORMS OF PAYMENT

-Cost of Credit Card Acceptance and other Electronic Forms of Payment - SBS will add fees charged by bankcard service providers, financial institutions, and associated processors to the department accepting such payment forms for departments.
+Cost of Credit Card Acceptance and Other Electronic Forms of Payment – SBS will add fees charged by bankcard service providers, financial institutions, and associated processors to the department accepting such payment forms for departments.

 Electronic Payment Standards and Practices – Numerous external entities expect and require university compliance with various standards and practices for handling electronic payments.
 Among these are merchant and bankcard service providers that adhere to the Payment Card Industry’s Data Security Standards (PCI DSS).
 The Texas Department of Information Resources (DIR) also promulgates rules to assure the security of the electronic payment systems used by state agencies and higher education institutions.
 These standards and practices continue to evolve along with the technologies employed, making it impractical to list them in this policy.

 Departments wishing to conduct business via online payment applications shall obtain prior approval via the university established Electronic Payment Infrastructure (EPI) Team.
-The EPI Team will assess a department’s various needs and determine the resource required to create, implement and support an online payment application.
+The EPI Team will assess a department’s various needs and determine the resource required to create, implement, and support an online payment application.
 All online payment application projects will be prioritized by university-established priorities committees.

 SBS, with assistance from Technology Resources and EPI resources, will monitor all online payment applications for production fitness in accordance with this document.

-The offices processing debit or credit card transaction documentation, including duplicate debit or credit card transaction records, must keep the records in a secure location such as a vault, locked cabinet, or a locked room with restricted access, as long as business needs require, but no more than two years after the month of transaction execution.
+Offices processing debit or credit card transaction documentation, including duplicate debit or credit card transaction records, must keep the records in a secure location such as a vault, locked cabinet, or a locked room with restricted access, as long as business needs require, but no more than two years after the month of transaction execution.